A Complete Guide to Zoho CRM Field Types

-zoho consultantWhen customizing your Zoho CRM modules, choosing the right field type is key to capturing accurate and useful data.
+zoho crmWhen customizing your Zoho CRM modules, choosing the right field type is key to capturing accurate and useful data.
 Whether you’re setting up a sales pipeline, contact form, or support ticketing system, understanding the field types available in Zoho CRM can streamline your workflows and enhance your reporting.

 Here’s a comprehensive breakdown of Zoho CRM’s field types and what each one is best used for: